A deep-water closure model for surface waves on axisymmetric swirling flows: Mathematical Model

 Substituting~\eqref{eq:closure_BC_final} into the continuity equation \eqref{equ:cont_eq_on_FS1_b}, we arrive at our final set of governing equations, which are a 2D system of equations expressed in terms of the variables evaluated at the free surface, $u(r,\theta,t)$, $v(r,\theta,t)$, and $h(r,\theta,t)$,

-Ansatz~\eqref{differentiation_FSBC_2} has been assumed above without justification.
-Some insight into the ansatz and closure can be found in Appendex ~\ref{appendix:2D_closure}.
-There we elaborate on the parallel between the model equations for the swirling base flow and those that are obtained in the same way for a simple base flow at rest.
+Ansatz~\eqref{differentiation_FSBC_2} has been assumed above without justification; while we have been unable to derive it from the full governing equations under suitable assumptions, and so we do not claim it to be exactly true (even in an asymptotic sense), we show below in section~\ref{sec:validation} that it is nonetheless satisfied to a high degree of accuracy for surface waves calculated numerically using the full three-dimensional governing equations.
+Some insight into the ansatz and closure can be found in Appendix~\ref{appendix:2D_closure}.
+There we elaborate on the parallel between the model equations for the swirling 3D base flow and those that are obtained in the same way for a simple 2D fluid.
 This suggests an alternative view towards deriving the model.
 Rather than invoking ansatz~\eqref{differentiation_FSBC_2}, we may assume that \eqref{eq:closure_BC_w} holds.
-This equation is the natural generalization from the case for a base flow at rest (see Appendex ~\ref{appendix:2D_closure}).
+This equation is a natural generalization of the case for a 2D fluid (see Appendix~\ref{appendix:2D_closure}).
 If Eq.~\eqref{eq:closure_BC_w} holds then all equalities in Eqs.~\eqref{eq:closure_BC_all} hold.
 Beyond this analogy, we have been unsuccessful in our attempts to rigorously or formally justify \eqref{differentiation_FSBC_2} ~\citep{zuccoli-2023}.
 We therefore resort to numerical evidence for the validity of the closure.
 In Sec.~\ref{sec:validate_closure}, we validate closure condition \eqref{eq:closure_BC_final} for linear modes on the free surface of vortices in deep water.
 Then in Sec.~\ref{sec:eval_validation} we show that modal solutions of the reduced 2D equations \eqref{final_reduced_system} match very accurately modal solutions of the full 3D Euler equations \eqref{linear_euler_equations_cartesian}.